demizer/doc-templates/devdoc.rst

 Git with git-flow
 =================

-gpup uses the git-flow_ branching model as outlined by `Vincent Driessen`_ and provided by the git-flow_ extensions.
+doc-templates uses the git-flow_ branching model as outlined by `Vincent Driessen`_ and provided by the git-flow_ extensions.
 You don't really need the extensions to use the branching model, but they make things a little easier.

 Please read these preliminary guidelines for working with our repository: